CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Migration/migration-tool.md

 * VMware ESXi 5.5 and newer.
 * The following NAT and Firewall rules.

-You can configure NAT and Firewall rules, either prior to, or after installation, but you must have the required Management IP's, Translated Public IP and necessary port information prior to installation.
+You can configure NAT and Firewall rules, either prior to, or after installation, but you must have the required Management IP's, Translated Public IP, and necessary port information prior to installation.

 During the deployment of the various appliances, it is necessary to input the public (NAT) IP address along with the port (PAT) which will be used in the NAT/PAT configuration.